Erich von Däniken

-Erich Anton Paul von Däniken (/ˈɛrᵻk fɒn ˈdɛnᵻkᵻn/; /de/; born 14 April 1935) is a Swiss author of several pseudoscientific books which make claims about extraterrestrial influences on early human culture, including the best-selling Chariots of the Gods?, published in 1968.
-Däniken is one of the main figures responsible for popularizing the "paleo-contact" and ancient astronauts hypotheses.
+Erich Anton Paul von Däniken (/ˈɛrɪk fɒn ˈdɛnɪkən/; /de/; 14 April 1935 – 10 January 2026) was a Swiss author of several pseudoscientific books which made claims about extraterrestrial influences on early human culture, including the best-selling Chariots of the Gods?, published in 1968.
+Däniken was one of the main figures responsible for popularizing the "paleo-contact" and ancient astronauts hypotheses.

 The ideas put forth in his books are rejected by virtually all scientists and academics, who categorize his work as pseudohistory, pseudoarchaeology, and pseudoscience.
 Early in his career, he was convicted and served time for several counts of fraud or embezzlement, and wrote one of his books in prison.

 Däniken was the co-founder of the Archaeology, Astronautics and SETI Research Association (AAS RA).
 He designed Mystery Park, a theme park located in Interlaken, Switzerland, that opened in May 2003.